PoisotLab/EcologicalNetworks.jl/docs/src/index.md

 and testing; it makes sense for us to focus on things we trust.

 If your favorite measure or method is missing, there are two solutions.
-First, this package is essentialy a library of functions to build network analyses, so you can use this to create a function that does what you want.
+First, this package is essentially a library of functions to build network analyses, so you can use this to create a function that does what you want.
 For example, if you want to take the square root of a quantitative network, you can overload the `√` method from base this way:

 ~~~ julia
 import Base: √